Cineville, Inc./Sony Pictures

 Here’s a romance movie that I think is wonderful for a couple to watch but it’s not exactly the first movie that would come to mind when you and your sweetie hit the Netflix for something cuddle up with.
 But you really should give THE WHOLE WIDE WORLD a try.
-Let’s face it; aren’t you guys tired of seeing “Ghost” over and over and over?
+Let’s face it; aren’t you guys tired of watching “Ghost” over and over and over?

 In 1933, Novalyne Price (Renee Zellweger) is an independently minded young woman living in rural West Texas who dreams of going off to college and maybe becoming a teacher.
 She really aspires to be a writer.
 She has these huge diaries she writes her daily activities in and has been sending off stories to the confession/romance pulp magazines with little success.
 She desperately longs for someone to talk to about her ideas and stories and one day while sitting on her porch drinking lemonade, a friend of her drives up and asks her would she like to walk over to his car and meet the greatest pulp writer in the whole wide world: Robert E. Howard (Vincent D’Onofrio)